 Asia-Art-Activism in Residence

-AAA are hosting an Open Day, inviting guests to drop by, eat snacks, co-work, and also to have a chat about their activities and the network.
+AAA are hosting open days, inviting guests to drop by, eat snacks, co-work, and also to have a chat about their activities and the network.

-During a 2-month residency at Cell Project Space, Asia-Art-Activism will share space, ideas and food, developing directions for future programming, and a new practice-led curriculum.
+During the summer at Cell Project Space, Asia-Art-Activism will share space, ideas and food, developing directions for future programming, and a new practice-led curriculum.

 This summer, building upon work that started during the network's residency at Raven Row 2019-2021 and has continued online since, Asia-Art-Activism will host in-person meetings for its associates, sharing space and ideas to generate new directions for programming and developing the network.
 A second strand of Asia-Art-Activism's work will focus on developing a practice-led curriculum intended for resourcing Asian and diaspora minority practitioners on the strategies of collectivising.
 The curriculum-in-development emphasises collective methods and reconfiguring infrastructures of practice for a more holistic ecology.